NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   screen.
 Could be useful for landing pages.
 - [Forien's Custom Fonts](https://foundryvtt.com/packages/forien-custom-fonts/) - Adds Google fonts option to drawings and writings.
 Looks useful for hand-drawn writings!
+- [Trigger Happy](https://foundryvtt.com/packages/trigger-happy/) - Adds the ability to make triggers for journals, macros, and more.
 ## Modules to Review at a Later Date
 - [Grid Scaler](https://foundryvtt.com/packages/grid_scaler/) - Adds an option in the top-left menu to easily configure your background map to the grid.
   Allows for setting map by "squares" (x by y), drawing a 3x3 grid, and more.
 Extremely useful and intuitive.